When you click on shopping links on our site, we may receive compensation. This content is for educational purposes only.

 Hands of the master installing the door hinge with a hand tool, close-up warm tones top view.Understanding Door Hinge Installation — A Detailed Guide

-6. Inspect the Door
+6. Inspect the Swing

 7. Install the Handle

-What To Do if Your Screen Door Sticks
+What To Do If Your Screen Door Sticks

 Tighten the Hinges